exoscale/terms/terms.markdown

 ### 10.3 Limitation of Liability

-Supplier\'s aggregate liability for damages arising out of or in connection with this Agreement shall not exceed the amounts paid by Client for the specific Service that gave rise to the liability during the twelve (12) months preceding the event giving rise to the claim.
+Supplier's aggregate liability for damages arising out of or in connection with this Agreement shall not exceed the amount paid by Client for the specific Service that gave rise to the liability during the twelve (12) months preceding the event giving rise to the claim.
 The foregoing shall not limit Client's payment obligations under Section 3.